austin-crime/austin-crime/README.md

 <details><summary><i>Click to expand</i></summary>

 Our exploratory data analysis provided several key insights surrounding the factors that drive crime and whether or not a case gets cleared.
-We identified that several of the top crimes in terms of frequency are also the lowest in terms of clearance rate.
+We identified that several of the top crimes in terms of frequency (burglary of vehicle, theft, and family disturbance) are also the lowest in terms of clearance rate.
 We identified disproportionate levels of crime in certain council districts, clear seasonal trends, and the importance of timely reporting in ensuring a case gets cleared.
-Our best performing model was a Naive Bayes model that can predict case clearance with 89% accuraccy and a ROC-AUC score of .81 significant outperforming the baseline.
-We hope our insights and predictive model can be used to guide policy making and allocation of resources towards improving public saftery outcomes in Austin, TX.
+Our best performing model was a Naive Bayes Classifier model that can predict case clearance with 89% accuraccy and a ROC-AUC score of .81 significantly outperforming the baseline.
+We hope our insights and predictive model can be used to guide policy making and allocation of resources towards improving public safety outcomes in Austin, TX.

 </details>